caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 Instead, we could use container queries and container query units.

-Container queries are a little like media queries but based off any given container in the page instead of the overall viewport.
+Container queries are a little like media queries but based off the dimensions of any given container in the page instead of the overall viewport.

 ## Setting up a Container With the CSS `container-type` Property